artasparks/glift/README.md

 ### Development

-Before you begin, make sure you've installed
+Glift uses Glup and Nodejs.
+Before you begin, make sure you've installed:

 * [nodejs](https://nodejs.org/en/)
 * [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)

 #### Gulp Instructions

-First, you'll need to initialize the repository
+**Initialization**.
+First, you'll need to initialize the repository with the relevant node modules:

 ```shell
 npm install
 ```

+This will create the necessary `node_modules` directory, which should be ignored via the `.gitigonre`

+**Running Tests**

-To run the QUnit Tests.
+There are several ways to run the qunit tests.
+To run the QUnit Tests via gulp:

 ```shell
 gulp test
 ```

-This will create the necessary `node_modules` directory, which should be ignored via the `.gitigonre`
+Or, you can just open `src/htmltests/QunitTest.html` in a browser and run the tests there (it's bit faster).

 #### Legacy Depgen.py Instructions